 Figure 2 shows the corresponding wavefronts, chosen to be the points with the darkest red:

 These wavefronts are valid only for a certain moment in time; they propagate with the phase velocity.
 (For light propagating in vacuum or air, the phase velocity is a little less than 300 000 km/s.)
 In a medium, that velocity is in most cases lower, in a few cases higher (→ superluminal transmission), and it may deviate from the group velocity, which is the velocity of moving wave packets.

-In our simple example, the wavefronts are exactly flat in the beam focus (in the middle of the diagram).
+In our simple example, the wavefronts are exactly flat in the beam waist (in the middle of the diagram).
 This is not the case for light beams with non-perfect beam quality (see below).

 In contrast to the amplitude image, the wavefronts do not contain any information on wave amplitudes, but only on the phase structure.
 In practice, one often stops drawing them in outer regions of a beam where the optical intensity becomes very weak, or where there are no longer of interest.

 Wavefronts play an important role in wave optics.
 Note, however, that wavefronts are generally defined only for monochromatic waves, since they are based on the concept of the phase, which is not clearly defined for polychromatic waves.
 In such cases, one can still consider the wavefronts for particular optical frequency components.